top of page

 Sadly, Lulu's adopter underwent several life changes and determined she can no longer care for Lulu.
 Through no fault of her own, this sweet cuddle bug, Virginia Range royalty, who has never known mistreatment, is looking for a new kingdom.
 Lulu is a low-maintenance mare, except for the required corrective trims to manage her club foot, and not afraid of new people or things.
 Lulu will do great in an environment where she is treated like the princess she is, and her hooves maintained regularly.

-We will be assessing Lulu's anticipated physical and mental/emotional capabilities and preferences to see if she will be more suited as a companion horse, or if she may be interested and capable of light riding.
 We're excited to be a part of Princess Lulu's journey.
 She is approx a 13.2 hand sweetheart who is already a favorite with the volunteers.
 Stay tuned for more updates!

 Lulu 1.jpg